 - The concept of Business Documents, which consists of the Business Case and the Benefits Management Plan has been introduced

 - Several new tools and techniques have been introduced

 Unfortunately, PMI has forbidden the printing of the PDF version with the PMBOK Guide, 6th Edition.
 Previously, you were allowed to print 1 copy of the guide for your personal educational use.
 But not anymore.

 To top that, there’s a big, bold and ugly watermark on every single page of the guide now.
 It is super distracting and annoying.
 I hate it.
 The file owner’s name and PMI ID are already stamped in the footer section of each page.
 PMI is getting overzealous in protecting its content with each edition of the guide and it’s got to the extent where it’s directly impacting the readability.

 The changes to the Sixth Edition of the PMBOK Guide are quite significant.
 There’s greater focus on Agile and adaptive methodologies, benefits management and knowledge management.
 All these changes are aligned with the recommendations of RDS 2015 and some have already been incorporated into the PMP exam since Jan 2016.

 Overall the guide is indeed more consistent, detailed and clear compared to the previous editions.

-PMI has announced that PMP Exam will change on March 26, 2018 to align with the PMBOK Guide, 6th Edition.
-If you are preparing for the PMP Exam, you’ll be better off taking the current version of the exam to avoid any nasty surprises from the update.
+PMP Exam has changed on March 26, 2018 to align with the PMBOK® Guide, 6th Edition and the CAPM Exam is going to follow suit on May 21, 2018.
+If you are preparing for the PMP Exam, you’ll need to refer to the Sixth Edition of the Guide.

 Hope you found this post useful.
 I look forward to your questions, comments and suggestions.